What Is Network Access Control (NAC)?

 Identity Authentication

-• After a user with a secure terminal enters the correct user name and password, the user can be normally connected to the network.
+- After a user with a secure terminal provides the correct user name and password, the user can access the network.

 Access Control

-Who are connected to the network (employees or guests)?
+- Who attempts to access the network (employees or guests)?

-Where is the access initiated (in the R&D area, in a non-R&D area, or at home)?
+- Where is the access initiated (in the R&D zone, in a non-R&D zone, or at home)?

-How do devices access the network (through wired or wireless networks)?
+- How do devices access the network (in wired or wireless mode)?

 Terminal Security Check and Control

-• Associates with the NAC device to block the terminals that do not pass security check.
-This prevents damages to the service system and helps terminals complete automatic security issue repair.
+- Allows a NAC device to block the terminals that do not pass security check.
+This prevents such terminals from damaging the service system.

-• Denies network access of terminals whose security problems cannot be repaired in a timely manner.
+- Denies network access of terminals whose security issues cannot be repaired in a timely manner, thereby ensuring network security.

 System Repair and Upgrade